Emergent Structured Representations Support Flexible In-Context Inference in Large Language Models: Introduction

 Human inference relies on structured knowledge abstracted from experience and adapted to novel situations~\citep{tenenbaum_how_2011, mcclelland_letting_2010, lake_building_2017, johnson-laird_mental_2010}, a capacity requiring conceptual representations that support symbolic processes while accommodating noisy input and graded information~\citep{piantadosi_why_2024}.
 Recent efforts to probe the internal representations of LLMs have revealed emergent structure that capture core properties of human concepts~\citep{xu_revealing_2025, pavlick_symbols_2023}, but their functional role during inference remains poorly understood.
 In parallel, while research in mechanistic interpretability has found evidence for symbolic processes supporting in-context learning~\citep{todd_function_2024, yang2025emergent, feucht2025the, yin2025which, olsson2022context}, these findings are primarily based on relatively simple or synthesized tasks and may not generalize across broader contexts~\citep{cho2025revisiting, bakalova2025contextualize, opielka2025analogical}.
 Consequently, it remains unclear whether LLMs rely on abstract, structured representations for inference and how their internal computations adapt to varying contexts.

-To address these questions, we applied causal mediation analysis to investigate the internal representations that LLMs construct and use for inference.
-We focused on an in-context concept inference task, where the models are guided to derive concepts from descriptions through a few demonstrations (Figure~\ref{fig:main}).
+To address these questions, we applied causal mediation analysis to investigate the internal representations that LLMs construct and use for inference across a diverse set of tasks.
+We focused on an in-context concept inference task as an informative case study, in which models are guided to derive concepts from descriptions through a few demonstrations (Figure~\ref{fig:main}).
 This task has been shown to evoke human-like conceptual representations in LLMs, with the resulting representational structure predicting model performance across a range of understanding and reasoning tasks~\citep{xu_revealing_2025}.
-As such, it provides a simple but meaningful testbed for probing how structured representations are formed and used during reasoning.
+We therefore used it as a simple but meaningful testbed for probing how structured representations are formed and deployed during reasoning, while also evaluating a broader set of inference tasks drawn from~\citet{todd_function_2024} to assess the generality of our findings.

-We first traced when task-relevant information emerges across layers, identifying a conceptual subspace that remains approximately isomorphic across middle to late layers.
+We first traced when task-relevant information emerges across layers, identifying a conceptual subspace that remains approximately isomorphic from middle to late layers.
 We then employed targeted causal interventions to explore whether this subspace is causally implicated in the model's inference process.
-Finally, we examined how this subspace is constructed in context by analyzing how model components--primarily attention heads---write into this subspace under varying contexts.
-Our experiments reveal an emergent conceptual subspace that is dynamically recruited during inference, with its internal structure refined by increasing numbers of demonstrations and ultimately persisting across contexts.
+Finally, we examined how this subspace is constructed in context by analyzing how model components---primarily attention heads---write into it.
+Our experiments reveal an emergent conceptual subspace that encodes structured, task-relevant information and is dynamically recruited during inference.
+Its internal structure becomes more coherent with additional demonstrations and ultimately persists across contexts.
 These findings suggest that LLMs do not merely rely on surface-level patterns but construct and deploy abstract, structured representations for in-context inference, offering a mechanistic window into the computational basis of their adaptive behavior.